CorrineTan/Understanding-Hadoop-with-AWS-EMR/HDFS/hdfs.md

 $ hdfs dfsadmin -report <br/>
 Usage: outputs a brief report on the overall HDFS filesystem.
 It’s a useful command to quickly view how much disk is available, how many DataNodes are running, corrupted blocks etc. <br/>
 <img src="https://github.com/CorrineTan/Understanding-Hadoop-with-AWS-EMR/blob/main/Image/hdfs_dfsadmin_report.png">

+Or use HDFS NameNode Web UI to understand more details.

 ## HDFS Basics